jesse-merhi/jmerhi.mov/slides/content/week7.md

 origin = <span style="color: #021691">scheme</span> + <span style="color: #fffacd">host</span> + <span style="color: #7FFFD4">port</span>
 {{% /fragment %}}

+* This is where some request came from!
+(Or did it)

 ---

 ## Origin vs Site